brianjasonford/brianjasonford.com/src/roadmap.md

 ## 🛑 Stopped
 - 2025-02-25: <s>Get the "slugs" right for blog posts.</s> _Each post's file name results in a decent URL._
+- 2025-02-27 <s>Make it so that Eleventy only rebuilds files that have changed, not everything every time.</s> [Eleventy's documenation about this](https://www.11ty.dev/docs/usage/) is very good, but I solved the problem by using `rsync` to upload only changed files to the server.